Racing (video game)

-Racing, known in Japan as (part of the Simple 1500 series), and in Europe as Pro Racer, is a racing game developed by Tamsoft and published by Culture Publishers in 1999, A1 Games in 2000, and Midas Interactive Entertainment in 2003, all for PlayStation.
+Racing, known in Japan as and in Europe as Pro Racer, is a racing video game developed by Tamsoft for the PlayStation.
+It was originally published by Culture Publishers as part of their Simple 1500 series of budget titles in 1999.
+It was eventually localised and released by Agetec in North America in 2000, and Midas Interactive Entertainment in Europe in 2003.

 Reception

 The game received negative reviews.
 In Japan, Famitsu gave it a score of 17 out of 40.